isyara-dev/isyara-machine-learning/public-data-training/README.md

 * Normalized landmark features saved in CSV format.
 * Oversampling applied to balance the number of samples across classes.
+* Split is performed **stratified by class** to ensure each letter (A–Z) is proportionally represented in both sets.
+* This helps provide a reliable estimate of how well the model will generalize to unseen data.

 ### 3. **Model Training**